 Image Courtesy: Yummy O Yummy

 Though unexpected, it is actually one of the most delicious of Kerala food recipes.
 The Dal Curry served in Kerala is made from small gram and ghee with a considerable amount of spices and chillies.
 Don’t skip on this one by mistaking it for your typical ‘ghar ki dal’!
+You will certainly be disappointed if you do so, trust us!

-7. Dosa Ghee Roast with Kerala Style Sambar
+7. Dosa Ghee Roast With Kerala Style Sambar

 Listed among the ‘World’s 50 Most Delicious Foods’, dosa and sambar in Kerala cuisine make up for a deadly combination!
 Made from fermented rice and lentils, the ghee roast dosa is first cooked to perfection in pure ghee, and then roasted till it gets as crisp as it can.
+It is, no doubt, the best food in Kerala district.

 8. Idli Sambar